Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 Nodes & window.

-Spin gate enforces one closed link and two open links in best states (observed).
-We use amp=none
+Spin gating yields one closed link and two open links in best states.

-so the baseline resonance amplitude is scheme‑invariant inside the window (Litim, sharp, Gaussian differ only by window weighting).
+We use amp=none so the baseline resonance amplitude is scheme‑invariant inside the window (Litim, sharp, Gaussian differ only by window weights).

 1.1 Energy functional (explicit)